 This surgery is so much less than what my regular veterinarian charges.
 How do I know this is a quality surgery?

 Our surgeries are most undoubtedly high quality and comparable to what your regular veterinarian would do.
 In fact, in some ways our surgeries are better due to extremely small incisions.
 We use the same anesthesia drugs and the same type of monitoring.
 There are several reasons we can charge less than your regular veterinarian.

 The biggest reason we can offer low-cost surgery is that we specialize in cat spays and cat neuters.
 Working with only one species with just the need for sterilization surgery allows us to become very fast and proficient.
 This reduces the time needed to perform the surgeries, and therefore we can perform more surgeries in a given time for less cost.

 The other most important reason we can offer low-cost surgery is that we function with a very low number of paid staff members.
-We rely on word of mouth and the area shelters and humane societies to advertise for us.
+We rely on word of mouth, Facebook, and the area shelters and humane societies to advertise for us.

 Since you are not a regular veterinary clinic open six days a week, what do I do if my cat has a surgery complication?

 If you are concerned about your cat following his or her surgery at our clinic, and you think it is related to the surgery, please TEXT the Purple Cat Mobile Veterinary Clinic phone number on your surgery discharge instructions.
-We will return your call as soon as possible during regular business hours (8 a.m.-5 p.m.) and often into the evening up to 9 p.m.
+Dr. Angie will return your text, or call you, within a short period of time including the evening up to 9 p.m.
 If you have a concern in the middle of the night, or if you have not received a response from Dr. Angie in a timely fashion, please contact your regular veterinarian or the nearest 24-hour emergency clinic.
-This includes Allied Emergency Veterinary Service in Eau Claire, WI at (715)529-5900, Affiliated Emergency Veterinary Service in Duluth, MN at (218)302-8000 and Animal Emergency and Referral Center in Oakdale, MN (651)501-3766.
+This includes Allied Emergency Veterinary Service in Eau Claire, WI at (715)529-5900, Affiliated Emergency Veterinary Service in Duluth, MN at (218)302-8000, and Animal Emergency and Referral Center in Oakdale, MN (651)501-3766.